 Photo by neroo2010

-I decided not to confront Tanya after the emotional affair for reasons I will discuss during my webinar with Dr. Robert Huizenga on October 6.
+I decided not to confront Tanya after the emotional affair for reasons I discussed during my talk with Dr. Robert Huizenga.
 (You can listen to it here: https://www.emotionalaffair.org/lindas-interview-about-confrontation-after-the-emotional-affair/) However, after reading some comments on the subject recently, something really stuck with me.
 The statement that rang true for me was, “I became real to the other person.”

 During Doug’s emotional affair I would ask him if Tanya felt bad about the pain the affair was inflicting upon our family and myself.
 He replied that she didn’t really think about it and that she felt she had always done what she was supposed to do, and now deserved to be happy.

 It would be naïve to think that she would have responded any differently.

 Looking back, I wish I would have wrote her a letter telling her about who I was, about our family and about the man I have spent the last thirty years with.

 In the other person’s mind we, the victim, don’t really exist and perhaps it should have been my responsibility to let her know just exactly what was being destroyed by her being a part of our lives.

 So here is my very belated “Dear Tanya” letter:

 My name is Linda and I am the wife of the man you are having an emotional affair with.
 I know you would like to pretend that I do not exist, but I am very real – unlike the relationship you are having with my husband.

 I would like for you to know a little about our life, since you have never met me or our family, or have ever been in our home or shared meals or holidays with us.
 I imagine you feel as though you are so close to him, but honestly you know so little about his life – our life – that I feel compelled to share with you what your emotional affair is destroying.